-Just before the start of his Eastern European tour that will last until March 2018 (dates weren’t fully announced yet during the time the questions for this interview were written) I managed to ask SANA SAMA several questions about this tour, his feelings about touring in general and some of his influences on why he decided to become a musician.
+Just before the start of his Eastern European tour that will last until March next year (the dates weren’t fully announced at the time I wrote this interview, which is why he corrected me with his answer) I spoke with SANA SAMA about his tour, his feelings about touring in general and some of his influences on why he decided to become a musician.

-I’d like to give my special thanks to Christina from AnimePro for helping me out with this interview!
+I’d also like to thank Christina from AnimePro for helping me out with this interview.

 SANA: Hi.
 Nice to meet you.
 My name is SANA.
 A Guitarist as well as a Solo Singer.
-Please call me SANA SAMA (sama means 様) I have already visited more than 20 countries and have given over 85 shows overseas.
+Please call me SANA SAMA (sama is written as 様 in Japanese) I have already visited more than 20 countries and have given over 85 shows overseas.

 SANA: Thank you very much.